14 Top-Rated Tourist Attractions in South Wales, UK

-While not solely a Welsh area - it extends northwards from Monmouthshire into neighboring England - the Wye Valley is an area of outstanding natural beauty and a worthwhile stop for visitors to South Wales.
+While not solely a Welsh area, as it extends northwards from Monmouthshire into neighboring England, the Wye Valley is an area of outstanding natural beauty and a worthwhile stop for visitors to South Wales.
 Here, you'll be rewarded with a chance to explore some of the prettiest, and certainly most striking, landscapes in the UK.

 Stretching some 45 miles along a lower section of the River Wye, the most scenic parts of the valley are a mix of spectacular limestone gorges and thick forests.
 Here, you'll find a rich bounty of wildlife, including falcons and hawks, making it a popular area for bird-watching.